Bullying and cyberbullying Who is affected

 Bounce back from bullying

-Being bullied can make children and young people feel like things can never get better, but Childline have got a tool to help.
+Being bullied can make children and young people feel like things can never get better.
 Whether it's happening online, at home or at school, Childline are here to help children take back control.

 Help and advice for professionals